Cumbria Way: Ultimate guide with stages, accommodation, highlights and route

 Stage 6: Carlisle

 My experiences on the Cumbria Way are as varied as the long-distance hike itself.
-Here is a rough overview of what you can expect on your upcoming tour.
+Here you will find a concise yet detailed overview of all the highlights and what to expect on your tour.

 Getting there: Getting to the Cumbria Way was very straightforward.
 I booked a flight to Manchester – an international airport with numerous connections from all over Europe.
-Once I arrived in Manchester, I took the train (which runs several times a day) directly to Ulverston.
-Upon arriving in Ulverston, I spent my first night in a cosy bed and breakfast – including a hearty English breakfast the next morning.
+Once I arrived in Manchester, I took the train (which runs several times a day) to Ulverston.
+The journey took about 1 hour and 40 minutes.
+When I arrived in Ulverston, I spent my first night in a cosy bed and breakfast – including a hearty English breakfast the next morning.
+Be sure to stock up on enough food in Ulverston, as the next reliable supply point is in Coniston at the end of the first stage.

-Refreshment tips: There is a small shop in Torver.
-In Coniston, you will find plenty of choice to stock up for the next day of hiking.
+Supplies: There is a small shop in Torver.
+In Coniston, you will find plenty of options to stock up on supplies for the next day of hiking.
 We recommend the Coniston Foodhouse, where you can get snacks, fresh sandwiches and packed lunches.
+There is also a small supermarket.

 Don't forget to take an emergency bivouac with you.
 It consists of an emergency blanket that is cold-resistant, a whistle and a mini compass.
 It should be in your rucksack on every hike anyway.